chrisl8/Orac/Readme.md

 but there is a more thorough testing suite that should help guide how to connect to all of the features here: https://github.com/MycroftAI/mark-ii-hardware-testing

+## Setup

 ## Raspberry Pi Install and Configuration
  - Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to install Raspberry Pi OS (64-bit)
+   - and boot it up, no need to edit anything on the config before first boot
+ - Initial boot
+   - Write down the IP
  - Configuration
    - Run `sudo raspi-config` (Note: There is a GUI version of this but it seems to be missing several options.)
      - System Options